 Where To Hang a Chandelier

-Exactly where chandelier goes in the room is an important design consideration.
+Exactly where chandelier goes into the room is an important design consideration.
 A chandelier is usually a significant part of a room’s decorative scheme and has a strong visual presence.
 The first thing to consider is the wiring because it involves not only electrical work, but often carpentry, plasterwork, and painting.
 So where to place the junction box, which will determine where the chandelier will be hung, is something you want to get right the first time.
-This is often a decision that needs to be made during construction or renovation and so it is often made in advance of choosing the exact fixture.
+This is often a decision that needs to be made during construction or renovation, and so it is often made in advance of choosing the exact fixture.
 You can make this decision while you’re standing in the room with your contractor, but it might be better to start thinking about it with the aid of a floor plan.

-Generally, chandeliers over tables are hung below average head height so if you move the table, you’ll bump your head.
+Generally, chandeliers over tables are hung below-average head height, so if you move the table; you’ll bump your head.
 Chandeliers that are not exactly centered over a table look awkward and poorly planned.
 Using a floor plan, you can make sure that there is adequate space to walk all around the table if it’s in a hall or library, and room for chairs in the case of a dining table.
 There has to be enough room around the chairs, even when they’re occupied, to pass by.
 Once you’ve placed the table, the chandelier simply gets centered above it.
 If you are uncomfortable using a floor plan, a large piece of cardboard cut to the size of the table works just as well.

 If the chandelier is to be hung above a dining table, the lowest point of the chandelier should be 36″ above it, this allows a pair of diners to see across the table when seated.
 The chandelier should be centered above the table surface.